 Small spaces pose interesting design challenges, even for architects like me.
 If you have an oversized budget, the possibilities are endless.
 However, great small bathroom layout ideas that don’t compromise on comfort or functionality require skill and expertise.
 So, how do we go about designing a layout that fully optimizes your floor space?
 Find out as I share the ins and outs of various small bathroom floor plans.

-Four pillars for designing a small bathroom layout
+Four pillars of design for small bathroom layouts

-There are four basic criteria a bathroom layout should be built on.
-We’ll apply them in a small bathroom, just over three square meters.
-Space has good proportions and thus we are able to arrange the pieces so that it is more comfortable and feels more spacious.
+There are four basic criteria that govern the way a bathroom layout is built.
+We’ll apply them in a small bathroom, just over three square meters in dimensions.
+The space has good proportions.
+Therefore, we are able to arrange the pieces so that the area feels more comfortable and spacious.

-Align your ducks in a row.
-And by ducks, I mean heavy bathroom pieces: WC, sink, and shower.
-This distribution visually orders the space, allowing us to perceive it in all its magnitude, albeit the small size.
-This arrangement also generates a natural flow within which makes it more comfortable.
+Get your ducks in a row.
+And by ducks, I mean heavy bathroom pieces: the toilet, the sink, and the shower or bathtub.
+The new distribution visually orders the space, allowing us to perceive it in all its magnitude, even with its small size.
+This arrangement also generates a natural flow, making it more welcoming and comfortable.

-If you look at the first small bathroom floor plan, you can see three very small spaces, one of them really useless.
-Notice in the second bathroom floor plan how all spaces have unified by aligning the pieces, creating one large pathway used to access all the fixtures in a much more comfortable and functional way.
+If you look at the before image of the two layouts, you can see three empty gaps.
+But, wasted space is a big no-no. Notice in the new floor plan how there is only one, larger space.
+By aligning the pieces, we have created a large pathway for accessing all the fixtures in a much more intuitive, functional way.

 2. Heavy and large pieces to the bottom

-Placing the bulkier pieces at the bottom, like the shower or tub, is one of the best ways to create a feeling of amplitude.
+Placing the bulkier pieces, like the shower or tub, away from the entrance is one of the best ways to create the illusion of more bathroom space.

 4. Leveraging transparencies